harryhanYuhao/lists/math.md

 In algebraic geometry 2-complex-torus can be defined, quite surprisingly, as a quotient space C^2 / Z^2, where C is the complex plane and Z^2 is the lattice of complex integer numbers, equipped with the canonical topology.
 (Quotiens Space is a notion in algebra, I refer to you Artin's Algebra for reference)

 - Ideals, Varieties, and Algorithms, David Cox, John Little, Donal O'Shea
-    - A more friendly and readable introduction to algebraic geometry and some applications.
+    - A more friendly and readable introduction to algebraic geometry and some applications at undergraduate level.
 - Algebraic Geometry, Robin Hartshorne
-    - A very advanced and comprehensive introduction to algebraic geometry.
+    - A more advanced and comprehensive introduction to algebraic geometry.
 - Algebraic Curves and Riemann Surfaces, Rick Miranda

 ## Number Theory and Combinatorics